digitalscale/code-clasification/README.md

 # code-clasification

-This code can classify following souce code:
+This code can classify following sourcecodes:
 - Java
 - Python
 - C++